 Hidden Gems of the Mundane

-These are observational images of ordinary items I find on the streets, that have all sat undisturbed, waiting to be collected or photographed.
+These ordinary items I find on the street have all sat undisturbed, waiting to be collected or photographed.
 There is a sense of history to the objects in that they evoke memories and associations through visible evidence: signs of love, abuse and neglect.
 You can see the state of these objects and debris as demonstrative of our consumption patterns and the continually transforming relationship between humans and their environment.

 The will to catalogue has proliferated in a literal sense with inventories of all kinds of random found items, as if preparing documents for a book that describes every little aspect and fragment of the world.
 And yet in these accumulations of things, I am not assembling anything that amounts to proof.
 Rather, archiving and collecting is a kind of compulsive activity that I cannot suppress.